sufiun27/sufiun27/README.md

 ## 💼 Professional Experience

-- **Mid-Level Developer**:
- **Hop Lunr**
-- Developed and maintained complex web applications, ensuring high performance and responsiveness.
+- **Mid-Level Developer at Hop Lunr**: Developed and maintained complex web applications, ensuring high performance and responsiveness.
-- **Lecturer - Department of Computer Science and Engineering**: Taught programming and development skills to students, helping them understand complex concepts with ease.
+- **Lecturer - Department of Computer Science and Engineering at Daffodil International University**: Taught programming and development skills to students, helping them understand complex concepts with ease.

 ## 🌱 What I'm Currently Learning